-entity.
-At the conclusion of an examination resulting in a preliminary finding that violations have occurred, the Bureau's staff may suggest corrective actions that the institution should take, whether through informal agreement or a formal enforcement action.5
+After conducting examination field work, the bureau's examiners will draw preliminary conclusions about the regulated entity's compliance management and its statutory and regulatory compliance, and draft an examination report that will be sent to the regulated entity.
+At the conclusion of an examination resulting in a preliminary finding that violations have occurred, the bureau's staff may suggest corrective actions that the institution should take, whether through informal agreement or a formal enforcement action.

-Enforcement
+Enforcement.

 The CFPB appears to be adopting an enforcement program modeled after those developed by other agencies, such as the SEC and FTC, that have only civil or administrative, and not criminal, enforcement powers.
-The Bureau's investigations are designed to determine whether any person is, or has, engaged in conduct that violates federal consumer financial law.
-As noted in the introduction to this White Paper, the Bureau has already launched several investigations of entities subject to its regulation.
-Although the CFPB is a new agency and its procedures and investigative practices are sure to develop over time, the Bureau has provided some guidance on how it intends to operate.
+The bureau's investigations are designed to determine whether any person is, or has, engaged in conduct that violates federal consumer financial law.
+As noted in the introduction to this white paper, the bureau has already launched several investigations of entities subject to its regulation.
+Although the CFPB is a new agency and its procedures and investigative practices are sure to develop over time, the bureau has provided some guidance on how it intends to operate.

-Rules Relating to Investigations
+Rules Relating to Investigations.

-In July 2011, the Bureau issued interim Rules Relating to Investigations that provide some guidance on its investigative process.
+In July 2011, the bureau issued interim Rules Relating to Investigations that provide some guidance on its investigative process.
 The rules draw heavily from procedures used by the SEC and FTC in their investigations.
 Among other things, the rules set forth the following procedures: